 Establish levels of self-insurance and administer all self insurance programs.

 Manage the Collegiate Catalyst Fund, a captive domiciled in Vermont.

 Collaborate with College administrators to develop policies and procedures to prevent or minimize losses.
 Risk mitigation programs managed by our office include Driver Credentialing and Minor Safety.

 Review contracts and agreements to ensure that the College bears only its proportionate share of any liability or claims that may arise from the agreement, and to ensure that appropriate insurance and other protective clauses are in the agreement.

 Provide training, written procedures and guidelines to the Colleges within the scope of the risk management and insurance programs.

 Provide Enterprise Risk Management guidance and direct support to member institutions.

 Risk Management must be notified immediately if one of the following occurs, regardless of whether a claim is expected to arise:

-- Second- or third-degree burns to 25 percent or more than the body
+Second- or third-degree burns to 25 percent or more of the body

 Risk Management should be notified as soon as reasonably possible in the following instances: